tim-hsu/dotfiles/README.md

 # dotfiles
-My personal dotfiles
+My personal dotfiles.

-## External packages
+## External packages (dependencies)
 The dotfiles are only a part of the configuration and the whole customized user experience.
-The following packages may need to be installed for the configuration to work well:
+The following packages may need to be installed for the configuration to work well.

-* In general
+* In general:
     * `miniconda`
     * `julia`
     * `fd`
     * `fzf` (shell extensions may not be enabled by default depending on the package manager)
-    * Fonts: Inconsolata, Iosevka, Fira Code
+    * Fonts: Inconsolata, Iosevka
-* For `vim` or `neovim`
+* For `vim` or `neovim`:
     * The `vim-instant-markdown` plugin needs [additional installation steps](https://github.com/suan/vim-instant-markdown)
-* For `ranger` image preview
+* For `ranger` file preview:
     * `w3m`
+    * `atool`
+    * `pandoc`
+    * Check out the `scope.sh` file for more information